sinpe13/Data-Science-Portfolio/README.md

 ### Compliance-Automation

 Python application to automate internal compliance process.
 Over 200 clients are sending backcompliance reports in a predefined excel format that used to be processed manually by a 3-person team for 2 weeks.
 The application imports all xls files from the source folder and outputs the processed results into an output spreadsheet.
-This reduced manual processing time from 240 manhours to minutes of computing time.
+This **reduced manual processing time from 240 manhours to minutes of computing time**.